interserver/mailbaby-api-samples/openapi-client/java/docs/DefaultApi.md

 <a name="sendMailById"></a>
 # **sendMailById**
-> GenericResponse sendMailById(id, subject, body, to, toName, from, fromName)
+> GenericResponse sendMailById(subject, body, to, from, id, toName, fromName)

 Sends an Email